octopus-db/documentation/docs/source/collections.rst

 CRN Australia
 """""""""""""
-| *Collection of Australian basin-averaged denudation rates from cosmogenic Be-10 and Al-26 abundances*
+| *A collection of Australian basin-averaged denudation rates from cosmogenic Be-10 and Al-26 abundances*
 | **Publisher, Year**
 | University of Wollongong, 2021
 | **Spatial extent, Publication period**